 - Prince George has a younger population with less overall growth than the rest of British Columbia (BC).
 Median age in Prince George was 38 in 2016, compared to 43 for BC. - There is a low migration rate/influx of migrants to Prince George.
 Only a small percentage of the population has a country of origin outside Canada, and the overall rate of people migrating to the area (2% from 2011-2016) is small compared to BC (7% from 2011-2016). - Renters have a lower median income than homeowners.
 Lone-parent families and noncensus households (single people) have lower median incomes than other households as they are single-earning households.
-This can put them at greater risk of housing affordability issues. - Over 80% of the population has been in Prince George for more than 5 years. - There are more single and two-person households than other household size types (62%). - The proportion of households renting is increasing slightly, shifting from 30% in 2006 to 31% in 2016.
-This represents an increase of 1,075 renter households.
+This can put them at greater risk of housing affordability issues. - Over 80% of the population has been in Prince George for more than 5 years. - There were more single and two-person households than other household size types (62%) in 2016. - The proportion of households renting is increasing slightly, shifting from 31% in 2016 to 32% in 2021.
+This represents an increase of 690 renter households.